PfiatDe/pfiatde.github.io/docs/blogs.markdown

 <ul>
   {% for post in site.posts %}
-    {% if post.categories contains "blogs" %}
+    {% if post.categories contains "blog" %}
       <li>
         <a href="{{ post.url }}">{{ post.title }}</a>
         {{ post.excerpt }}